 Navigating a workers’ compensation claim is complex and frustrating, and adhering to deadlines and meeting the legal requirements is critical to the success of your claim.
 Below we discuss 12 steps to take after a workplace accident to assist employees injured at work.
 While these Virginia workers’ compensation tips are helpful to put you on the path to receiving workers’ comp benefits, please recognize that the process is nuanced and it may be in your best interest to hire a skilled Virginia workers’ compensation attorney to guide you through the process and allow you to focus on your recovery.

 Your top priority immediately after an accident should be attending to your medical needs.
-Not only is diagnosis and treatment of your injuries necessary for your own health and well being, but obtaining a timely and proper medical diagnosis is also essential to a successful Virginia workers’ compensation claim.
+Not only is diagnosis and treatment of your injuries necessary for your own health and well-being, but obtaining a timely and proper medical diagnosis is also essential to a successful Virginia workers’ compensation claim.
 After an accident, follow the below tips related to your injuries.

-- Receive proper emergency medical care or first aid.
 Authorization from an insurance company or employer is not necessary if your injuries require emergent medical care.
 Seek care from the nearest medical facility appropriate to tend to the needs of your injury.

-- If emergency care is not necessary, ask your employer for a panel of physicians.
 If your injuries do not require emergency care, request a panel of physicians from your employer.
 The Virginia Workers’ Compensation Act (Section 65.2-603) requires your employer or the employer’s insurance company to provide you with a panel of at least three physicians to choose from.
 In this instance, you are limited to the list of physicians provided.

-- Take photographs of your injuries.
 Photographs are one of the best ways to document your injuries and offer compelling evidence of the extent of the damages you sustained as a result of a work accident.
 Photograph any injured body part, including swelling or bruising, and continue to take photographs overtime as you begin to heal.

-- Maintain a log detailing the status of your injuries.
 Depending on your injuries this may include documenting pain ratings and frequency of medication taken to address pain; activities you can no longer participate in; sleep disturbances; issues with memory, vision, or concentration; or any other symptom you experience.

-- Follow through on all recommendations from health care providers.
 This includes attending all appointments, following through on any referrals to specialists, and following the care plan set forth by your providers.
 It can be difficult to fully assess the extent of your injuries attributable to the accident if you fail to follow recommendations from treating providers.

 If you are injured on the job, do not delay in seeking medical attention.
 Not only should you receive medical attention to diagnose and treat your injuries, but delaying treatment raises doubts about whether you were injured at work or somewhere else while off the clock.
 This doubt may work against you.